 The traditional collect follows a set format :

 You can also check for the noun '

-A standard lectionary is divided into an Old Testament section, a Psalm section, a lesson drawn from the Letters, and a reading from the Gospel.
+A standard lectionary is divided into an Old Testament section, a Psalm section, a lesson drawn from the New Testament Letters, and a reading from the Gospel.
 In most traditions, the sermon is drawn from the lectionary reading, especially from the Gospel reading.
-The lectionary is there so the congregation or worshipper will eventually go through the full span of the Bible, accounting for theological importance and church season.
+The lectionary is there so the congregation or worshiper will eventually go through the full span of the Bible, accounting for theological importance and church season.
 Without using a lectionary, a congregation or preacher might focus too much on a few passages, and miss out on the wide range of what the Spirit is saying.
 Today, most churches use the Revised Common Lectionary, which has two cycles: the 3-year Sunday Lectionary (used in Sunday worship), and the 2-year Daily Lectionary (for personal use or with the Daily Office).
 The first Christians brought the idea of a lectionary with them from the Jewish worship in which they were raised.
 Jesus Himself did at least one lectionary reading, in his hometown of Nazareth, but it got Him into lots of trouble.

 You can also check for 'lectionary' in the

 'Vestments' also refer to the clothing which marks a person as a minister or member of an order of monks/nuns, or a deacon in liturgical worship.
 For worship services, the colors of the clothing are changed to reflect the church season.
 I won't go far here into the many different kind of vestments there are, because that would go on endlessly.
 Each church vestment has its own symbolic meaning.
 Much of the time, noone who's there knows or cares what that meaning is, and so it is lost.
 Yet for those who know the meaning, it can enrich whatever occasion it is used for.
 Sometimes the visual beauty of vestments can draw you deeper into worship of an awesome God.
 At other times the visual effect brings so much awe to itself that you forget to worship God.

 You can also check for